larrylee1994/larrylee1994/README.md

 ## I'm a Developer, and learner.

-- 🌱 I’m currently in school working on my Bachelors in Computer Science
+- 🌱 I’m currently in school working on my Computer Science B.S.
 - 🌱 Working on projects to expand my capabilities
 - 🥅 2022 Goals: Start my professional experience with an internship